DragoniteSpam/GameMakerTutorialTutorial/README.md

 Good SEO can get you pretty far, but it's also probably a good idea to be a bit proactive in putting URLs to your thing in places where interested parties might be likely to find it.

-The fact that these are guidelines and not solid rules is exemplified by the fact that, 90% of the time, this is exactly what I do, because I'm a lazy sod and about five minutes after I post a thing I'll probably have forgotten that I made it in the first place.
+The fact that these are guidelines and not solid rules is exemplified by the fact that, 90% of the time, uploading a video and then forgetting it exists is exactly what I do, because I'm a lazy sod and about five minutes after I post a thing I'll probably have forgotten that I made it in the first place.

 4. **Don't tell EVERYBODY that you made a thing**

 [Nobody likes gratuitous self-promotion](https://web.archive.org/web/20220417151710/https://www.reddit.com/r/gamemaker/wiki/subreddit_guidelines#wiki_.5B7.5D_promotional_content_and_advertisements).
 In an amusing twist of fate, while I was taking a break from writing this post I checked the reports on the GameMaker subreddit and found someone posting crossposting something they made onto every game dev-related subreddit in existence.
 Their thing wasn't even related to GameMaker.
-It is no longer found on the GameMaker subreddit.
+They had no prior activity on the GameMaker subreddit.
+It is no longer found on the GameMaker subreddit, and they will not be posting there again.

 5. **If you cover a subject that already has a lot of traffic, add something of your own to make it stand out**